erilu/R-for-data-science-walkthrough/r4ds_chapters7-8_walkthrough.md

 ### 5. Two dimensional plots reveal outliers that are not visible in one dimensional plots.
 For example, some points in the plot below have an unusual combination of x and y values, which makes the points outliers even though their x and y values appear normal when examined separately.
 Why is a scatterplot a better display than a binned plot for this case?

 Because the correlation of x and y is so strong, it becomes easy to find the outliers in the graph below.
 For example, we might wonder why the outlier with a x-value of 6.7 only had a y value of 4, since the majority of other points with x-values of 6.7 had y-values of near 6.7 as well.
 A scatter plot allows us to see these individual points, since a scatter plot simply plots all the points in the dataset on the graph.
-A binned plot using geom\_bin2d() may mask a lot of the outliers, depending on the bin size.
+A binned plot using geom\_bin2d() or geom\_hex() may mask a lot of the outliers, depending on the bin size.
 An outlier, if included in a bin with non-outliers, will go undetected.

 Binning only one of the continuous variables will have less caveats, but may still result in issues.
 In the example below, I've binned the plot using a cut\_width of 0.5, and plotted boxplots for each interval.
 We can see that while most of the outliers are preserved, the x-values have been shifted to match the center of each bin.